 Introduction to Phoenix

-Phoenix, AZ, is the sixth largest city in the United States.
+Phoenix, AZ, is the fifth largest city in the United States.
 According to U.S. Census data, Phoenix is the 14th largest metropolitan area in the United States.
 Phoenix is also the capital of Arizona, as well as the largest city and largest metropolitan area in Arizona.
 Phoenix is the largest capital city by population, and the third largest capital city by area in the United States.

 Phoenix is located in central Arizona, in the southeastern United States.
 It is 20 minutes west of Tempe, and 20 minutes southwest of Scottsdale.
 Phoenix is home to more than five Fortune 1000 company headquarters, including well-recognized names such as Avnet, Phelps Dodge, and Pet Smart.
 Nearby Tempe is home to US Airways.
 Other companies with major operations in Phoenix include: Intel, Motorola, AlliedSignal, Honeywell, Boeing, American Express, Prudential, Charles Schwab and more.